Foley (sound design): Common tricks

 In Star Wars, Ben Burtt introduced a number of custom effects used for the franchise.
 The light saber buzz was a film projector motor mixed with television picture tube hum and further mixed.
-Blasters were based on the sound of taut radio tower guy-wires being struck, Darth Vader's breathing on a diving regulator.
-The TIE fighter swoosh is a mix of slowed-down elephant herd noises and cars driving through water, Chewbacca's voice includes the moaning of a walrus stranded in a dry pool along with other animal vocalization, and R2D2's booping talk includes Burtt's own voice mixed in with the synthesized sounds to humanize its robotic affect.
+Blasters were based on the sound of taut radio tower guy-wires being struck with items such as small wrenches, Darth Vader's breathing on a diving regulator.
+The TIE fighter swoosh is a mix of slowed-down elephant herd noises and cars driving through water, Chewbacca's voice includes the moaning of a walrus stranded in a dry pool along with other animal vocalization, and R2-D2's booping talk includes Burtt's own voice mixed in with the synthesized sounds to humanize its robotic affect.

 The Firesign Theatre, a comedic radio play troupe, occasionally broke the fourth wall to poke fun at these conventions ("It had been snowing in Santa Barbara ever since the top of the page and I had to shake the cornstarch off my mukluks"), as did comedy players Monty Python in their film Monty Python and the Holy Grail, which included a running joke of knights pretending to ride horses as squires followed behind, clapping coconut halves.